-Music has examinable practical and written components.
+Music has examinable practical and written components, including solo performance examinations.

 Students are required to have an instrumental lesson of at least 45 minutes each week to assist with the practical component of the course, incorporating technical requirements and repertoire preparation.
 ATAR music students are expected to participate in different Kennedy ensembles and will also be involved in various performances throughout the year.